Coronavirus studies: Chloroquine is ineffective and dangerous | DW | 22.04.2020

 The treating physician is obliged to inform each participant in the trial in detail about the possible benefits and all risks — but risks and side effects can never be excluded.

-Due to new research, this article has been updated since original publication.
+Due to new research, this article has been updated since its original publication.